NikolajSchlej/zola-coderush.me/content/2025-06-12-hydroph0bia-part2.md

 Previously we learned that setting _SecureFlashSetupMode_ and _SecureFlashCertData_ variables with our custom certificate (in EFI_SIGNATURE_LIST format described in UEFI specification) makes _BdsDxe_ to trust objects that we signed as if they come from Insyde themselves.

-This automatically means that we can run even in boot modes where nothing but Insyde 1st-party code could be running, and impersonate the firmware updater application, but instead of updating anything, we can insert arbitrary modification to the part of the firmware that are not covered by either Intel BootGuard (or similar AMD tech) or Insyde FlashDeviceMap hashing.
+This automatically means that we can run even in boot modes where nothing but Insyde 1st-party code could be running, and impersonate the firmware updater application, but instead of updating anything, we can insert arbitrary modification to the parts of the firmware that are not covered by either Intel BootGuard (or similar AMD tech) or Insyde FlashDeviceMap hashing.
 Since UEFITool NE A70, FDM parsing is natively supported, so before trying the attack on your firmware, check out if you can modify the DXE volume, or have to resort to other option.

 Good (Lenovo IdeaPad 5 Pro 16IAH7):
 ![DXE volume is covered by FDM hashing on Lenovo laptop](../hydroph0bia-part2/hp2_covered.png)